Understand what good utterances are for your LUIS app

 When you first get started by adding example utterances to your LUIS model, here are some principles to keep in mind.

 Utterances aren't always well formed

-It may be a sentence, like "Book me a ticket to Paris", or a fragment of a sentence, like "Booking" or "Paris flight."
+It may be a sentence, like "Book a ticket to Paris for me", or a fragment of a sentence, like "Booking" or "Paris flight."
 Users often make spelling mistakes.
-When planning your app, consider whether or not you will spell check user input before passing it to LUIS.
+When planning your app, consider whether or not you use Bing Spell Check to correct user input before passing it to LUIS.

 Use the representative language of the user